What is Big Data Analytics? – Beginner-Friendly Explanation

 Personalized experiences: Using data to personalize marketing campaigns, product recommendations, and customer service interactions.

-Big data analytics is the process of examining and analyzing large data sets that include data of various types, also known as big data.
-This big data comes from a multitude of data sources including social media posts, financial transactions, sensor data (from machines and IoT devices), video recordings, and even biological data.
+Big data analytics is the process of examining and analysing large data sets that include data of various types, also known as big data.
+This big data comes from a multitude of data sources, including social media posts, financial transactions, sensor data (from machines and IoT devices), video recordings, and even biological data.
 Traditional data management and analysis tools struggle with the complexity, volume, and velocity (how fast the data comes) of big data.

 Summary